tars/tars/README.md

         - plugins — folder with images for plugins.
         - sprite.png — sprite image.
     - js — folder with js.
-        - vendors — folder with js-files which have to be separate.
+        - html5shiv — folder with js-files which have to be separate.
+There are htm5shiv.
+        - libs - folder for js-libs like jquery
         - main.js — main.js file.

     - template.html — generated template